 Under the Code, employees in federally regulated workplaces are entitled to several protections.
 These include the following job-protected leaves of absence: medical leave (17 weeks), personal leave (5 days), compassionate care leave (28 weeks), leave related to critical illness (37 weeks for critically ill children and 17 weeks for critically ill adults), and bereavement leave (5 days).

 Most of these leaves are unpaid under the Code; however, employees may have access to income replacement benefits provided under the EI system for reasons such as sickness, compassionate care and critical illness.
 By contrast, personal leave and bereavement leave are partially paid under the Code.

 Employers may not dismiss, suspend, lay off, demote or discipline an employee for taking any of these leaves.
 However, employees are required to provide their employers with written notice of their leave and, in certain cases, a certificate from a health care practitioner.

 New Measures Related to Employee Protections

 The COVID-19 Emergency Response Act also amends the Code to, among other aspects, provide for the following changes in relation to leaves of absence:

-- introduce a new leave of up to 16 weeks for employees who are unable or unavailable to work for reasons related to COVID-19, effective 25 March to 1 October 2020; and
+- introduce a new leave of up to 16 weeks for employees who are unable or unavailable to work for reasons related to COVID-19, effective 25 March to 1 October 2020 (to be replaced by a new 16-week medical leave for employees in quarantine); and

 - waive the requirement for a certificate from a health care practitioner for medical leave, compassionate care leave and leave related to critical illness, effective 25 March to 30 September 2020.